camunda-consulting/zeebe-examples/aws-cluster-performance/README.md

 ### Monitoring
 For monitoring of the amount of instances we use Prometheus and Grafana.
 For sake of simplicity we run both with docker-compose.
 All the AWS instances expose Zeebe Metrics that Prometheus will read from automatically.
-All you need to do is to add the AWS addresses to:
+All you need to do is to add the AWS addresses to the `static_configs` parameter in the `monitoring/prometheus.yml` file.

 And then run it with
 `docker-compose up -d`